dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-01-queen-amethys.md

 layout: post
 title: " Litter 2 : Queen Amethys"
 color: Lilac Bicolor
-expected: Half way through July?
+expected: Late July or August
 thumbnail: /assets/img/uploads/asr-kings-and-queens-20210201-amethys-takes-over-the-ironing-board.png
-reserved: All are reserved.
+reserved: Some  are reserved.
 ---
-Queen Amethys is our lovely Bicolor Lilac Queen.
-She is an extremely sweet cat.
+Both king Tzar (Seal point Bicolor carries recessive Lilac gene) and queen Amethys (Bicolor Lilac Queen) are warm fuzzies.

+ Tzar sleeps with our dog every night and asks to be brushed every evening (though he does not need it).
+Amethys has a quiet meow, which she uses to ask you for cuddles.
+Since this is her first litter, her coat will get much fluffier until age 3-4.
+It is still an easy care coat.
+Combing each night is not necessary as it rarely gets tangles... though she does ask to be brushed.

-Kittens out of her and King Tzar will be a mix of Seal and Lilac kittens.
-Because Tzar carries the Lilac gene they can have Lilac kittens , but most will be Seal because the Seal gene dominates over Lilac.
+Kittens out of Amethys and King Tzar will be a mix of Seal and Lilac kittens.
+Because Tzar carries the Lilac gene, they can produce Lilac kittens , but most will be Seal because the Seal gene dominates over Lilac.
+Some will be seal but carry the recessive gene for lilac.
 To get a lilac kitten we need both Tzar and Amethys providing a lilac gene to one kitten.
-This is possible but there will not be many.
+This is possible but will not occur often.

-White markings will be a mix of Bicolor, Mitted and High White Bicolor.
-These will be extremely pretty kittens and be a bit fluffier than your usual Ragdoll because Amethys comes from very fluffy lines.

-Please remember that you ALWAYS get 25% high white bicolor kittens when you cross a bicolor with a bicolor, BUT these kittens do not meet show/breed standard for markings.
-They are very pretty so most Pet Kitten owners do not care, but it is important we make that clear.

-Both Tzar and Amethys have exceptionally social personalities.
-Tzar especially sleeps with our dog every night and asks for his pets.
-Amethys has a quiet meow which she uses to ask you for cuddles and brushing.
-Although her coat will get much fluffier due to her heritage, it is still an easy care coat.
-She asks for combing each night but it is not necessary as it rarely gets tangles.
+White markings: Using the rules of genetics and the genetic predictor Punnett square -  50% of the kittens should be bicolor (white V on face),  25% mitted (dark face with mittens and 25% high white bicolor (kittens with the extra white).